 So my point is that in large companies this new way to validate accounts will spare exchanges and time by simplifying the user management process, without removing any interesting feature.
 Of course it could be disabled with a configuration option.

-#15 Updated by Terence Mill over 9 years ago
+#15 Updated by Terence Mill about 10 years ago

 Feature #7980 extends this issue by only allowing to remove members which are added by role (project leader itself) also as rights which had been given by role itself.
 This restriction is represented by the word own in above issue topic name.